-All complete application documents, MUST be submitted as ONE zipped folder.
-Aside from individual letters of recommendation submitted by the letter writer, no single files will be accepted in Drop Box.
-Use the checklist located at the end of this application packet to ensure you have included every required document before creating a zipped folder and submitting it to Drop Box.
-Please ensure all files contained in the zipped folder are the final copy of each document (e.g. no track changes in word documents, no file that contains incomplete case logs, etc.).
+Each folder for the complete application MUST contain the appropriate documents and then be individually compressed into a zipped folder.
+There will be two zipped folders submitted for the complete application.
+Aside from individual letters of recommendation submitted by the letter writer, no single documents will be accepted in Drop Box.
+Use the checklist located at the end of this application packet to ensure you have properly named and included every required document for each folder before creating the zipped folders and submitting them to Drop Box.
+Please ensure all files contained in the zipped folders are the final copy of each document (e.g. no track changes in word documents, no file that contains incomplete case logs, etc.).
 Incomplete applications will be automatically rejected and will not be processed or reviewed.

 All files submitted in December for the complete application will be opened and quickly checked for formatting issues at the time they are received in Drop Box.
 If it is noted that requirements set forth in the instruction packet for any document were not followed, the application will be automatically rejected and not reviewed by the credentials committee.
 For example, if it is noted that a case report is single spaced then the entire application may be rejected without review by the credentials committee.
-Please take all requirements seriously and strictly adhere to them for each individual document contained in the application.
+Please take all requirements seriously and strictly adhere to them for each individual document contained in the complete application.

 A confirmation email will be sent to the applicant once the complete application has been received in the Drop Box.
 Please allow 24-48hr to receive this email before contacting us.
-Confirmation emails may be delayed for applications submitted on December 31 2020.
+Confirmation emails may be delayed for applications submitted on December 31 2021.